SkyOne Federal Credit Union

-SkyOne Federal Credit Union is a US credit union, headquartered in Hawthorne, California, it is federally insured by the National Credit Union Administration and is an Equal Housing Lender.
+SkyOne Federal Credit Union is an American credit union that focuses on employees working in the aeronautics and space sector and their relatives.
+The credit union is headquartered in Hawthorne, California and is federally insured by the National Credit Union Administration and is an Equal Housing Lender.
 It offers financial services to all who qualify.

 History

 SkyOne Federal Credit Union was founded in July 1949 as CAA First Federal Credit Union with eight members to serve the Civil Aeronautics Administration employees and their dependents.
 In 1978, the credit union changed its name from CAA to FAA and was serving FAA employees in 13 Western states.

 In January 2010 FAA First FCU again changed its name to SkyOne FCU in order to reflect as a nationwide brand.
 The new branding helped the credit union to better identify with its membership open to those working in the air transportation industry.
 In 2008, SkyOne partnered with the United Insurance Partners to give its members access to purchase auto, homeowner and RV insurance from more than 15 insurance providers at competitive rates.

-As of October 2022, SkyOne FCU had more than $792 million in assets, and over 44,000 members worldwide.
+As of 2024, SkyOne FCU had $1 Billion in assets, and over 60,000 members worldwide.